ameliacode/Coursera_ML/README.md

 # Machine Learning
 ## Introduction
-This repository is for **Machine Learning**  ,mainly my lecture notes or codes
+This repository is for **Machine Learning** ,mainly for lecture notes or codes

-Still writing down README.md

 ## Before Starting..